-We saw a few people riding on Waves..
+We saw a few other tourists riding Honda Waves.
 Can’t imagine that was very enjoyable or comfortable.

-They had to slow down while the XR’s just cruised over and made easy work of it all.
+They had to slow down while the XR’s just cruised over the potholes etc, making easy work of it all.

 Driving in the cities

-Keep up with the traffic flow.. don’t be afraid to peep your horn as you pass anther bike.
+Keep up with the traffic flow.
+Don’t be afraid to peep your horn as you pass another bike.
 It is expected.

-If you don’t they may just drift over thinking no one is there (They don’t look or use mirrors most of the time)
+If you don’t, they may just drift over thinking no one is there (They don’t look or use mirrors most of the time)

 GPS / Maps